Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

     | _, _ ->
         state, Cmd.none
 ```
 This does two things.
 First of all, it makes the information of the logged in user available in the `Home` program and changes the URL back to the root `/`.
-This effectively makes triggers a `UrlChanged` event where the URL will be `Url.Index` (the entry page of `Home`).
+This effectively triggers a `UrlChanged` event where the URL will be `Url.Index` (the entry page of `Home`).
 We haven't handled the `UrlChanged` event, so let us do that:
 ```fsharp {highlight: ['16-34']}
 let update (msg: Msg) (state: State) =
     match msg, state.CurrentPage with